mickael-carl/sophons/README.md

 ### Security

-At time of writing, the execution model means every host gets the full playbook including potentially sensitive information.
+At time of writing, the execution model means every host gets the full playbook roles and files, including potentially sensitive information.
 This is very obviously problematic as an attacker could leverage that to retrieve e.g. credentials by simply adding a node to the inventory.
 This will get addressed in time.

 Do note that this project has not seen any review by a security professional and thus **should not be used in production**.